-Between the Tides: Rocky Shores
+Between the Tides: Life on the Shore

-This is a constantly changing and rough environment full of challenges for its inhabitants.
-The first of those challenges is the power of the waves.
-The force of the wave power depends on a number of factors: The depth of the offshore water, the expanse of open water before it meets a shoreline (known as fetch), the direction the shore is facing (known as aspect) and the layout of coastal features (known as position).
-The worst-case scenario in Ireland is a west or north facing shore without any protective headland.
+The relentless power of the waves alone makes living at the shore difficult.
+The force of the wave power depends on several factors: The depth of the offshore water, the expanse of open water before it meets a shoreline (known as fetch), the direction the shore is facing (known as aspect) and the layout of coastal features (known as position).
+The worst-case scenario in Ireland is a west or north facing shoreline without any protective headland or reef.
 The vast extend and the deep waters of the Atlantic Ocean combined with regular low pressure systems can create massive waves that can hit the shore with a power of up to 30 tons/square meter.
-On the other end of the scale are the rocky shores of the east coast, ideally situated inside a bay which is protected by headlands or a reef.
+On the other end of the scale are the shores of the east coast, ideally situated inside a bay which is protected by a headland or a reef.

 This coming and going of water causes a number of problems.
 Most rocky shore dwellers are built for life under water, they breathe through gills and the concentration of their internal fluids is the same as that of the seawater surrounding them.
 Water can pass freely in and out and all is good as long as the plant or animal stays immersed.
 The moment the plant or animal is out of the water it loses water through evaporation and is in danger of dying from dehydration and, if not able to extract oxygen from the air, suffocation.
 The latter obviously doesn’t apply to plants.
 These however face another problem: The plants of the intertidal zone, the seaweeds, can only photosynthesize when they are under water.
 Yet another problem that comes with immersion and emersion are temperature fluctuations.
 Under water the temperature is more or less constant no matter the time of day or year.
 Out of the water however temperatures can quickly reach boiling point in summer or can go below freezing in winter.

 The safety of a rock pool is however deceptive.
 Variations in water salinity can be substantial.
 Average sea water salinity along Ireland’s shores is 3.5%.
 In rock pools this can rise to around 9% when wind and high air temperatures increase evaporation or drop to around 0.5% when rain or run-off from nearby fields add freshwater to the pool.
-Osmoconformer, animals like the Acorn Barnacle or Common Mussel that can control their internal fluids, are able to cope with these fluctuations.
+Osmoconformer, animals like the acorn barnacle or common mussel that can control their internal fluids, are able to cope with these fluctuations.
 For stenohaline animals like anemones that have no control over their internal fluids, this can be lethal.
 An anemone stranded in a pool with decreasing salinity will involuntarily take on water and eventually burst.

 Another solution to the dehydration problem is having a shell.
 A shell protects from evaporation and the space between the body and the shell, known as mantle cavity, can be used to store water which keeps the body moist and is also a source of oxygen.

 Living conditions and the resulting problems differ greatly throughout the intertidal area and most plants and animals have adapted to a certain part or zone of the rocky shore habitat.
 The rocky shore can be divided in either biological zones or physical zones.
 Biological zones look at the resident flora and fauna and take their nomenclature from the prevailing colour the rock has been clad in.
-The orange zone hosts lichen of the orange and yellow kind as well as salt tolerating plants, the black zone is dominated by Black Tar Lichen, the grey zone can be identified by their barnacle and limpet populations and the brown zone is home to the various brown seaweed species.
+The orange zone hosts lichen of the orange and yellow kind as well as salt tolerating plants, the black zone is dominated by black tar lichen, the grey zone can be identified by their barnacle and limpet populations and the brown zone is home to the various brown seaweed species.

+Physical zones are defined by their immersion or emersion time and are measured in meters above CD (chart datum) which is the waterline at the lowest spring tide.
 The sublittoral zone sits at the bottom of the shore and is always covered with water even at the lowest spring tide.
 The lower shore only gets uncovered at spring tides, the middle shore is always exposed at low tide and covered at high tide and the upper shore gets only immersed at spring tides.
-The splash zone sits above the highest spring tide water mark and while plants and animals in this zone might get splashed with seawater this zone never gets covered with water.
+The splash zone sits above the highest spring tide water mark and while plants and animals in this zone might get splashed with seawater this zone never gets covered in water.

 The splash zone is a good spot to sit down and have a look over the rocky shore before exploring it in more detail.
 In spring this spot is likely to display one of Ireland’s most delightful wildflowers.
-Thrift, also known as Sea Pink, is one of the most common coastal plants and can cover roadsides, cliff tops and dune edges in a sea of various shades of pink.
+Thrift, also known as sea pink, is one of the most common coastal plants and can cover roadsides, cliff tops and dune edges in a sea of various shades of pink.
 Some flowers can even go to extremes and appear completely white or come in an almost crimson red.
 Single plants can be complacent with the tiniest amount of dirt and grow out of narrow crevices or shallow hallows in the rock and are also not an unusual sight on walls.
-Often close by but far less conspicuous stands Rock Samphire, the leaves of which have traditionally been pickled or used fresh in salads, and Scurvy Grass, a perennial with tiny white flowers and fleshy leaves.
-These leaves are high in vitamin C and before citrus fruit was widely available Scurvy Grass was a main stable on ships to prevent the disease that gave the plant its name.
+Often close by but far less conspicuous stands rock samphire, the leaves of which have traditionally been pickled or used fresh in salads, and scurvy grass, a perennial with tiny white flowers and fleshy leaves.
+These leaves are high in vitamin C and before citrus fruit was widely available scurvy grass was a main stable on ships to prevent the disease that gave the plant its name.

-The rocks those flowers are surrounded by are often covered in a colourful and intriguing mantle.
+The rocks those flowers are surrounded by are often covered in a colourful and intriguing mantle of lichen.
 Lichens are curious life forms that have been around for some 400 million years.
 In the past they have been classified as plants but today are recognized as a life form, or rather a complex community of life forms, in their own right.
-For a long time, it was thought that lichen is a simple symbiosis between a fungus and an alga where the fungus provides housing and water for the alga and in return receives food in form of sugars produced by the alga through photosynthesis.
+For a long time, it was thought that lichen is a simple symbiosis between one fungus and an alga where the fungus provides housing and water and in return receives food in form of sugars produced by the alga through photosynthesis.
 Only in recent years it became clear that at least some lichen species consist of more than just one fungus and one alga.
 Some lichen have a 2nd fungal partner, which is often a yeast, that is thought to be responsible for the structure of the lichen.
 Many lichens also have cyano- or other bacteria as part of their community for functions like nutrient transfer between the symbionts or defense against outside threats.
 Lichen grows very slow but can live a very long time, 100 years or even older is no rarity, and survive in extreme environments.
 A sample that was brought to the International Space Station survived for 15 days in the vacuum of space and regular temperature swings from -12 to +40 degrees.

 The youngest of the seaweeds, they only developed some 200 million years ago, are the brown seaweeds.
 They contain fucoxanthin and chlorophyll C to give them their brownish appearance.
 The brown seaweeds are the big seaweeds, the likes of the wracks and the kelps that mainly thrive in the colder and nutrient rich waters of the north Atlantic.